RWM101/Tax-Firm-Data/README.md

 During busy season the process of assigning projects becomes the priority, and would easily be overwhelming using only the available software.

 The data below was taken about ten days before the busy season deadline (4/15).

-### FTE Values:
-FTE stands for Full-Time Employee, and represents the amount of full-time hours an employee is providing from 0.0 to 1.0.
-An employee with an FTE of 1.0 is full-time, working 40 hrs/wk (or 55 hrs/wk during busy season). and an employee with an FTE of 0.4 is part-time, working only 16 hrs/wk (or 22 hrs/wk during busy season).
-This value is used to check if employees are meeting their performance goals, and can decide who should be assigned to a project when there are multiple viable employees.

 (to clarify: an employees assigned hours can be divided by their FTE value to compare apples to apples. e.g. If a full-time employee, FTE of 1.0, has 50 assigned hours, 50/1.0 = **50 hours**; if a part-time employee who works 16 hrs/wk, FTE 0.4, has 27 assigned hours, 27/0.4 = **67.5 hours**.
 Therefore, the part-time employee has more work per available hours, and new projects should go to the full-time employee first despite having more assigned hours already.)